 A simple way to calculate how much the electricity, water, and heat costs is to figure how much you pay per hour for each, then multiply that number by how many hours it took you to complete the project.

 The last thing you will want to calculate is your hourly rate.
-If you would like to charge $20.00 an hour and it took you ten hours to complete the project, you would add $200.00 plus the price of materials, heat, electricity, water, and any marketing costs.
+If you would like to charge $20.00 an hour and it took you ten hours to complete the project, you would add $200.00 plus the price of materials, heat, electricity, water, and marketing costs.

 You now have a price that would make you a profit.
-But it is not that easy; there are other factors that you will need to consider.

 To be able to decide on a price that will work for you and your customers you will need to spend some time researching the market.
-Research what other artists are selling similar art for.
-You will need to research how long they have been selling for and how large their following is.

 The value of your art is only worth how much a buyer will pay.
 If your audience will pay $100.00 for your artwork, that is the value of your artwork.